 All individual articles are available to readers without any restrictions.
 However, although our journal normally works by subscription, in order for the articles to have open access, the author(s) is/are required to pay an article processing charge.

 Archiving: The publisher of EU-JER ensures electronic backup of the published articles and website content regularly.
 All published articles are also being archived in ERIC database and available for access.

-Publishing Schedule: EU-JER is published online quarterly in every January, April, June and October in a year.
+Publishing Schedule: EU-JER is published online quarterly every January, April, July, and October in a year.